Antoine Blanc Gingras

 Antoine Blanc Gingras (c.
-1821 – September 26, 1877) sometimes called Frederick Gingras in some sources, was a Métis fur trader, Bison hunter, business tycoon, and politician who founded the settlement of Walhalla, North Dakota, previously known as St. Joseph in the Dakota Territory.
+1821 – September 26, 1877) sometimes called Frederick Gingras in some sources, was a Métis fur trader, Bison hunter, business tycoon, and politician who founded the settlement of St. Joseph in the Dakota Territory (now Walhalla, North Dakota).
 Gingras was a foundational figure for the Métis located in the Red River Valley in western Minnesota and the southern Red River Colony.
 Gingras served a total of two terms in both the 3rd Minnesota Territorial Legislature and the 4th Minnesota Territorial Legislature in 1852 and 1853.
 Gingras was a business partner with fellow fur traders Pascal Breland, Norman Kittson, Joe Rolette, and Alexander Ramsey among others.

-Early Life
+Early life

 Gingras was born in 1821 in Sault Ste.
 Marie, Ontario, he was the son of a voyageur of the North West Company Antoine Cuthbert Gingras (1771–1840) and Marguerite Madeleine Trottier (1796–1879), a Métis woman.
 Gingras himself was of mixed Québécois and Ojibwe descent and spoke a combination of Ojibwe, French, Michif, and English.
 According to the Little Shell Tribe of Chippewa Indians of Montana, Gingras received annuity payments as the descendant of an Ojibwe mother.

 Métis people (French: mixed) are a multiracial people, typically mixed between French or Scottish fathers and Indigenous mothers of Métis, Ojibwe, Dakota, Cree, Menominee, Potawatomi, Meskwaki, Sauk, Ho-Chunk, Odawa, and Assiniboine ancestry, typically due to the practice of Marriage à la façon du pays during the North American fur trade.